canonical/kafka-connect-operator/README.md

 juju config kafka-connect system-users=secret:cvh7kruupa1s46bqvuig
 ```

-To verify that Kafka Connect is properly configured and functioning, you could send a request to the REST interface to list all registered connectors using the password set in Juju secret:
+To verify that Kafka Connect is properly configured and functioning, send a request to the REST interface listing all registered connectors using the password set in Juju secret:

 ```bash
 curl -u admin:adminpass -X GET http://<kafka-connect-unit-ip>:8083/connector-plugins